 If the factory personnel has a 90 min break (which is pretty much a minimum in China), they don’t want to be forced to ‘monitor’ a QC guy.
 They want their rest too!
 They aren’t going to allow the inspector to operate solo while the facility is officially closed.

-Reality 4: Spending more 6 hours in a day, more than 4 days in a row, on visual inspection is quite tiring
+Reality 4: Spending more than 6 hours in a day, more than 4 days in a row, on visual inspection is quite tiring

 I have done it.
 After a few days of continuous work, around 4 pm, the eyes simply shut down.
 Defects are no longer obvious.
 That’s a very dangerous zone to be in.
-It is simply not possible to keep going and go a good job.
+It is simply not possible to keep going and do a good job.

 Overall, it means a good target is 5 productive hours in a day spent in a given factory.
 And, if the factory is hard to reach, that sometimes dwindles to 3-4 hours.
 The key is to take this into account at the time of quotation (and the decision of the sampling), otherwise, the job has to be rushed (and that might lead to non-detection of serious issues, which is much, much more expensive than paying for a 2nd man-day of QC work).